History of Cadbury: Schweppes merger and demerger (1969–2007)

 Cadbury merged with drinks company Schweppes to form Cadbury Schweppes in 1969.
+At the time, the Cadbury family held seven of the thirteen seats on the company board, plus chairmanship.
+The Cadbury family held approximately 50% of the ordinary shares, while the Frys held about 10%.
+The remaining shares were distributed among more than 200 ordinary shareholders.
 Head of Schweppes, Lord Watkinson, became chairman, and Adrian Cadbury became deputy chairman and managing director.

 The benefits of the merger were to prove elusive.
 The merger put an end to Cadbury's close links to its Quaker founding family and its perceived social ethos by instilling a capitalist venture philosophy in management.

 The 1970s saw the development and launch of a number of chocolate bars: the Curly Wurly, the Double Decker and Caramel.
 After a landmark advertising campaign, the sales of Flake quadrupled.
 However the launch of the Rowntree Yorkie chocolate bar in the UK in 1976 seriously dented the sales of Dairy Milk, and Cadbury's UK market share declined to 20 percent.
 In order to counter a declining market share, Cadbury reduced its number of lines from 78 to 33, and installed state-of-the-art technology at the Bourneville plant.

 In 1978 the company acquired Peter Paul, the third largest chocolate manufacturer in the United States for $58 million, which gave it a 10 percent share of the world's largest confectionery market.
 The highly successful Wispa chocolate bar was launched in the North East of England in 1981, and nationwide in 1984.
 In 1982, trading profits were greater outside of Britain than in the UK for the first time.

-In 1986, Cadbury Schweppes sold its Beverages and Foods division to a management buyout known as Premier Brands for £97 million.
+In 1986, Cadbury Schweppes sold its Beverages and Foods division to a management buyout led by Paul Judge, which became Premier Brands, for £97 million.
 This saw the company divest itself of such brands as Typhoo Tea, Kenco, Smash and Hartley Chivers jam.
 The deal also saw Premier take the license for production of Cadbury brand biscuits and drinking chocolate.
-In 1988, Cadbury US was sold to Hershey for $300 million.

 In 1986, Schweppes switched its alliance in the UK from Pepsi to Coca-Cola, taking a 51 percent stake in the joint venture Coca-Cola Schweppes.
 In 1986, the company acquired Canada Dry and Sunkist from RJR Nabisco for $230 million, and took a 30 percent stake in Dr Pepper.
 As a result of these acquisitions, Cadbury Schweppes became the third largest soft drinks manufacturer in the world.

 In 1987, General Cinema took an 18 percent stake in the company.
 General Cinema divested itself of the stake in 1990.
+In 1988, Cadbury US was sold to Hershey for $300 million.